Fletcher-Alderton/FloatingNotes/Obsidian.md

 # How to use Floating Notes with Obsidian

-Integrate FloatingNotes with your Obsidian vault to create a seamless note-taking experience where your floating notes automatically appear in Obsidian.
+Integrate Floating Notes with your Obsidian vault to create a seamless note-taking experience where your floating notes automatically appear in Obsidian.

 ## 🎯 Overview

-By changing FloatingNotes' storage location to your Obsidian vault folder, all notes created with FloatingNotes will automatically sync with Obsidian.
+By changing Floating Notes' storage location to your Obsidian vault folder, all notes created with Floating Notes will automatically sync with Obsidian.
 This allows you to:

-- **Create quick notes** with FloatingNotes that instantly appear in Obsidian
+- **Create quick notes** with Floating Notes that instantly appear in Obsidian
 - **Edit notes in either app** - changes sync automatically since they're the same files
 - **Leverage Obsidian's features** like linking, tags, and plugins on your floating notes
 - **Maintain your Obsidian workflow** while gaining quick access to floating notes